 Guidelines for application

-For further information please contact Human Resources on +64 3 423 0590.
-All applications should be accompanied by a covering letter, completed application form and CV.
+For further information please contact Human Resources on +64 3 423 0598.
+All applications must be accompanied by a covering letter, completed application form and CV.